yodrew/yodrew.github.io/_pages/make.md

 This chapter provides basic information that applies to all components of a darkroom.
 The next three chapters provide blueprints and instructions for components related to three elements:

 - air
-	- vents: helix and threshold
+	- vents: universal and threshold
 	- silencer
 	- fan mount
 	- power sources, heating, air purification are discussed